vancouvercommunitynetwork/donation-import/README.md

 ~~~

 `${canada_help_csv}` and `${export_folder}` are optional and defualts
-to `CharityDataDownload.csv` and today's day (with the format DD-MM-YYYY)
+to `CharityDataDownload.csv` and today's day (with the format YYYY-MM-DD)
 respectively.

 Import contacts into CiviCRM before importing donations.
 Please use the